nicokruger/inmytree.co.za/app/blog/monitor-existing-deployments-cloudwatch-step-functions-cdk/index.md

 - Take advantage of normal CI/CD practices, to also *manage your operational alarms and metrics*.
 This means you use IaC to describe your *entire alarming stack*.
-- Serverless - there is no infrastrcture for you to manage.
+- Serverless - there is no infrastructure for you to manage.
 - Leverages CloudWatch.
 If you are using AWS chances are good you are familiar with CloudWatch already.
 - Easy to add/modify alarms to all of your customers at once.
 Because it is leveraging IaC, this makes it easy to add/modify alarms to all of your customers at once.